purple4reina/sample-apps/flask-streaming/README.md

 1. True,False,False,False: +

-1. False,True,True,True: +
+1. False,True,True,True: -

-1. False,True,True,False: +
+1. False,True,True,False: -

-1. False,True,False,True: +
+1. False,True,False,True: -

 1. False,True,False,False: +

-1. False,False,True,True: +
+1. False,False,True,True: -

-1. False,False,True,False: +
+1. False,False,True,False: -

-1. False,False,False,True: +
+1. False,False,False,True: -

 1. False,False,False,False: +

-Based on these observations, I can come to the following conclusion: The only time that this app disallows websocket connections is when **using the agent with the buggy gevent-websocket package and our RUM middleware**.
-Flask streaming views (those that return a response that uses an iterator) and wrapping the flask app in custom middleware does *not* break the app.
+Based on these observations, I can come to the following conclusion: The only time that this app disallows websocket connections is when **using the buggy gevent-websocket package and any view that returns an iterator (our RUM middleware, flask streaming, `HelloGoodbyer` middleware)**.
+This is independent of whether it is using the agent or not.